AphelionD/aes-file-locker/README.md

 - It can automatically determine whether to encrypt or decrypt.
 - Files support dynamic updates, with only the newly modified files being encrypted each time.
 - Each file has its own unique key.
 - Decrypted and encrypted files can be separated.
-If you only want to sync encrypted files to a cloud service, this is exactly what you need!
+This is especially useful if you only want to sync encrypted files to a cloud service.
 - The size of your files will NOT be encrypted.

 # Encryption Process